portworx/px-docs/scheduler/mesosphere-dcos/cassandra.md

 metronome                    10.0.4.21                   True     0    0.0    0.0    0.0   01d86b9c-ca2c-4c3c-9d9f-d3a3ef3e3911-0000
 ```

-## Hyper-convergence and Failover
+## Hyperconvergence
+Running your Cassandra task on the same host as its data provides the best performance.
+This is called hyperconvergence and it is supported by the DC/OS Cassandra when using Portworx.
 When each Cassandra task is first launched, they create the required PX volumes.
-These volumes are created with data local
-to the node where they are first launched.
+These volumes are created with data local to the node where they are first launched.

+## Failover
-On subsequent launches of the same pod for example in the case of a failover, the framework queries Portworx to figure out
-where the data for the volume resides and uses this to decide where the pod should be launched.
+On subsequent launches of the same pod, for example in the case of a failover, the framework queries Portworx to figure out where the data for the volume resides and uses this to decide where the pod should be launched.

-If there are not enough system resources (like CPU, memory) on the nodes where the data resides, the pod will eventually be
-started on a node where the data isn’t local.
-This helps assure that the service can be bought online even when resource
-utilization and tasks have moved around in the cluster.
+If there are not enough system resources (like CPU, memory) on the nodes where the data resides, the pod will eventually be started on a node where the data isn’t local.
+This helps ensure that the service can be bought online even when resource utilization and tasks have moved around in the cluster.

-If the volume was created with a replication factor greater than 1, then the framework can decide to start the task on any
-of the nodes where the data is local.
+If the volume was created with a replication factor greater than 1, then the framework can decide to start the task on any of the nodes where the data is local.

 ## Scaling
 You do not need to create additional volumes of perform to scale up your cluster.
-Just go to the Cassandra service page, click on the three dots on the top right corner of the page, select “nodes”, scroll
-down and increase the nodes parameter to the desired nodes.
+Just go to the Cassandra service page, click on the three dots on the top right corner of the page, select “nodes”, scroll down and increase the nodes parameter to the desired nodes.

 Click on “Review and Run” and then “Run Service”.
 The service scheduler should restart with the updated node count and
 create more Cassandra nodes.
 Please make sure you have enough resources and nodes available to scale up the number of nodes.
 You also need to make sure Portworx is installed on all the agents in the DCOS cluster.